CampbellCrowley/SpikeyBot-Discord/README.md

 - perms (Sends a message with the bitfields of all permissions, as well as the sender's and the bot's permissions for the guild and channel)
 - lookup (Finds information about a given ID)
 - sendto (Given a user or channel ID, the bot will send the message anonymously.
 Only Spikey can do this)
+- saveall (Trigger all submodules to save their data)

 # Events
 - Added to guild